reubenmiller/go-c8y-cli/docs/go-c8y-cli/docs/cli/c8y/remoteaccess/c8y_remoteaccess_server.md

 ### Synopsis

 Start a local proxy server

 You can add use the remote access local proxy within your ssh config file, to use it to connect to your device with ssh without having to manually launch the proxy yourself!

 To do this add the following configuration to your device.

 ---
 Host <device>
 	User <device_username>
 	PreferredAuthentications publickey
 	IdentityFile <identify_file>
 	ServerAliveInterval 120
 	StrictHostKeyChecking no
 	UserKnownHostsFile /dev/null
 	ProxyCommand c8y remoteaccess server --device %n --listen -
 ---

+Note: When using the "--browser" flag, by default the URL scheme (e.g. http, https) will be auto detected based on the Remote Access configuration's name.
+For example, if the configuration name has the "https:" prefix, then http will be used, otherwise http will be used.
+This aligns with the naming convention used in https://github.com/Cumulocity-IoT/cumulocity-remote-access-cloud-http-proxy

 ```
 c8y remoteaccess server [flags]